Alcohol Rehab in Franklin County, OH

 • Co-occurring mental health / alcohol addiction treatment

-• Benzodiazepines Detoxification, Alcohol Detoxification and Opioid Detoxification
+• Cocaine Detoxification, Alcohol Detox and Opioid Detox

 Fowler House North Central Mental Health/satellite

-Fowler House North Central Mental Health/satellite is an inpatient alcohol rehabilitation center in Franklin County, Ohio, 43201 zip code.
+Fowler House North Central Mental Health/satellite is an inpatient alcohol rehabilitation center in Franklin County, OH, 43201 zip code.

 Address: 422 East Lane Avenue, Columbus, OH 43201 in Franklin County